thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 which makes returning anything other than the original ''self'' brittle.

-In Swift, we will have a separate error-handling mechanism to report failures.
-A Swift constructor will not be allowed to return a value;
+In Codira, we will have a separate error-handling mechanism to report failures.
+A Codira constructor will not be allowed to return a value;
 rather, it should raise an error if an error occurs, and that error will be propagated however we eventually decide to implement error propagation.

 Object substitution is the more complicated feature.
-I propose that we do not initially support object substitution within Swift constructors.
+I propose that we do not initially support object substitution within Codira constructors.
 However, for memory safety we do need to recognize when calling the superclass constructor or delegating to another constructor has replaced the object (which can happen in Objective-C